interested in adopting?

 Pro Tip: Puppy Adoptions are often more competitive, so please be extra thorough in your answers to help us distinguish your home from other interested homes.

-WHAT: HFP kindly asks for a starting $250 adoption donation, (Puppies 2-4 months: $375-$500.
-Some dogs may have lower or higher suggested adoption donations.
-Adoption Donations are non-refundable.
-Each dog’s individual adoption donation is listed in their bio at: Meet the Dogs.
+WHAT: HFP kindly asks for a starting adoption donation of $250 (puppies 2-4 months $375-$500).
+Some dogs may have lower or higher listed donation amounts.
+Adoption donations are non-refundable.
+Each dog’s individual adoption donation is listed in their bio at: Adoptable Animals

 WHY: Your generous donation helps cover the costs of wellness checks, spay/neuter surgeries, emergency services, major surgeries for medical-needs dogs, medications, monthly preventatives, grooming, transport, training, boarding, equipment & food.
 The costs to treat a healthy adult dog in our program may include, but is not limited to: spay/neuter ($125-400), vaccinations ($15-40 per vaccine), microchips ($15-50), flea/tick treat/deworm/monthly medicines ($15-75).